 London is a buzzing city full of excitement and adventure, so why would anyone want to ditch it for life in the slow lane?
 Well, this map might just persuade you*.

 We spend thousands on renting because buying simply isn’t an option, hundreds on tube travel because living in zone 1 simply isn’t an option, and who knows how much on living the London lifestyle because FOMO simply isn’t an option.
 So perhaps it’s time for a change?

-Holding the number one spot is Purfleet in Essex; just 33 minutes away on a train, with a relatively modest average house price of £210,820.
-It still costs £2,376 for an annual season ticket, but that’s a small price to pay for a solid life satisfaction rating of 7.77 out of 10.
+Holding the number one spot is Cheshunt in Hertfordshire: just 26 minutes away on a train, with average house prices of £384,248.
+It still costs £2,288 for an annual season ticket, but that’s a small price to pay for a solid life satisfaction rating of 7.92 out of 10.

-Essex and Hertfordshire generally dominate the top ten, with Waltham Cross and Cheshunt coming in at second and third place.
-Meanwhile, Virginia Water in Surrey is found to be the worst commuter town, with average house prices sitting at over £1.4m, and commuting costs at a whooping £3048.
-I think I’d rather stay in my grubby Tooting flat, thanks very much.
+Hertfordshire generally dominates the top ten; with Waltham Cross coming in at second place, and five other towns in Hertfordshire making the cut.
+Meanwhile, Virginia Water in Surrey was found to be the worst commuter town for the second time running, with average house prices sitting at over £1.1m, and commuting costs at a whooping £3060.
+I think I’d rather stay in my box-sized Leyton flat, thanks very much.

 Here’s the map if you want to explore your options:

 Also published on Medium.